amomen9/PostgreSQL/Barman/barman_2.14.md

 install and utilize barman on CentOS8.
 I am inciting you to use these instructions for other Linux distributions as well, because most of the materials are concerning barman itself rather than the Linux distribution.

-There is more to this document than a setup manual though, it's concise and to my belief, comprehensive, very informative and time-saving:
+There is more to this document than a setup manual though, it's concise and to my belief, comprehensive, informative and time-saving:

-If you republish the materials on this blog, please also cite the reference. barman documentation online:
+If you republish the materials on this blog, please also cite the reference.

+Barman documentation online:

 [http://docs.pgbarman.org/release/2.13/](http://docs.pgbarman.org/release/2.13/)